Meet your DJ for a much better party!

 So, why do you really need to meet your DJ (and any other important supplier for your Party)?

-On average, the DJ will be in attendance from 6pm until midnight, but will usually be leaving at 1am after packing up.
+On average, the evening DJ will be in attendance from 6pm until midnight, but will usually be leaving at 1am after packing up, so they’ll be in your company for 6 hours, possibly longer.

-Ok, so with these thoughts in mine, here are my Top 10 Reasons for meeting your DJ for a Better Party
+Ok, so with these thoughts in mind, here are my Top 10 Reasons for meeting your DJ for a Better Party

 Imagine if you really don’t like the DJ?